 -

 Choose the right competitors.
-Benchmarking from the right companies is crucial to an effective result.
+Benchmarking against the right companies is crucial to an effective result.
 Consider the companies you would recruit from or where your staff finds employment when they leave.
-Be sure to include peers in the same locale, industry and size.
+Be sure to include peers in the same locale, industry, and company size.

 -

 Limit what you benchmark.
-You don’t need to conduct a compensation benchmarking analysis on every position annually or semi-annually.
-Consider staggering positions to be analyzed, but stay flexible in case a particular role rises in importance or a skillset starts to be scarce.
+You don’t need to conduct a compensation benchmarking analysis on every position annually or semiannually.
+Consider staggering the positions to be analyzed, but stay flexible in case a particular role rises in importance or a skill set becomes scarce.

 -

 Review salary and benefits.
-Compensation does not consist of just evaluating an employee’s pay.
-Compare not only salary but also incentives, bonuses and benefits to understand the complete compensation package.
+Benchmarking goes beyond just evaluating salaries.
+Compare not only salary but also incentives, bonuses, and benefits to understand the complete compensation package.

 -

 Work with department managers.
 Suppose HR conducts the benchmarking process without a salary consultant.
-In that case, they are well-advised to work with hiring managers to accurately describe job duties and responsibilities, not just what everyone thinks each role entails.
+In that case, they’re well-advised to work with hiring managers to accurately describe job duties and responsibilities.

 -

 Use reputable salary surveys and data sources.
-You want the external data you benchmark to be as accurate as possible.
+The external data you benchmark against should be as accurate as possible.
 Keep in mind that compensation consultants have the training to source and analyze data.
 Engaging a salary professional may be worth the expense.

 Why Should You Invest in an Integrated HCM Solution?